 See more tips about wiring your cockpit on the "Wiring" page.

 In SimVimCockpit you can have from 8 to 64 serial LEDs connected to one output, depending on the location of LED groups in your panels.
 For example, you may have 16 LEDs controlled by one single DM13A driver connected to one pin, and another group of 30 LEDs controlled by 2 daisy-chain connected DM13A drivers on another pin.

 The maximum number of LEDs with serial shift control on one output is 64, for that you can use 4 daisy-chain connected DM13A drivers.
 For this you need to use the driver's Dout terminal #22 as "D" input signal for next driver in chain:

-As such, you can make several separate modules located in different areas of your cockpit.
-Each module has 3 input signal lines (besides power lines).
-You need to connect the "PIN" input to the Arduino pin assigned for extended output.
+As such, you can have either one or several separate LED groups located in different areas of your cockpit.
+Each group has 3 input signal lines (besides power lines).
+You need to connect the "S" input to the Master board pin assigned as extended output for this group of LEDs.
 Two other signal inputs - "D" and "L" - should be connected to the corresponding common bus lines ("D" and "L" output signals).
-More information about digital output use read on the tech guide pages.

-All LEDs forming this indicator should be connected to the first specified digital output and all consequent outputs without skip.
-You can use either separate LEDs arranged in the form you need (circle or linear) or a LED bar graph indicator.
+All LEDs forming this indicator should be connected to the first specified digital output and all consequent outputs without skipping.
+You can use either separate LEDs arranged in the form you need (circle or linear) or LED bar graph indicators.

-Note: The bar LED display modules with built-in voltage-controlled driver (like LM3914N) can not be configured as simple LED bar in SimVimCockpit - you need to use PWM-controlled output for such displays.
-Also, the MY9221 driver cannot be used.
-All you need for such simple indicators for your panel is a sheap shift registers (HC595 or DM13A driver and similar chips)
+Note: The LED bar display modules with built-in voltage-controlled driver (like LM3914N) can not be used with digital outputs - you need to use PWM-controlled output for such displays instead.